josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 ## Unit Testing with Jest
 Unit tests are for the individual "units" of your application -- functions, event handlers, and small components.

 Jest is a testing framework developed by Facebook.
-We'll be starting with Jest on its own for unit tests in this lecture, then we'll also see how Jest works together with a DOM testing utility library (RTL is most popular at the moment) for integration testing.
+We'll be starting with Jest on its own for unit tests in this lecture, then we'll also see how Jest works together with a DOM utility library (RTL is most popular at the moment) for integration testing.

 ## Integration Testing with React Testing Library and Jest
 Here's a nice overview of the integration testing concept from the React Testing Library docs: